owl4ce/dotfiles/README.md

 `(album|cover|folder|artwork|front).*[.](jpe?g|png|gif|bmp)` into the directory containing album tracks.
 The directory is in the `~/Music` [by default](./.config/mpd/mpd.conf#L10).
 The recommended image size is 500px at ratio of 1:1 or more.
-So, assume you have `~/Music/YOUR_ALBUM` directory with lots of songs, you should put the image file to use as album-art (related to songs) there.
+So, assume you have `~/Music/YOUR_ALBUM` directory with lots of tracks, you should put the image file to use as album-art (related to tracks) there.
 [This is for URxvt only](./.joyfuld#L144-L162).

 Also, I use [ALSA driver in the MPD](./.config/mpd/mpd.conf#L27-L38) to get [bit-perfect playback](https://mpd.readthedocs.io/en/stable/user.html#bit-perfect-playback).